bbauska/W3Cx-3of5/README.md

 </details>

-The <b><a href="https://www.w3.org/TR/DOM-Level-2-Events/events.html#Events-eventgroupings-htmlevents">DOM Level 2 Events specification</a></b> says: "<i>The load event occurs when the DOM implementation finishes loading all content within a document, all frames within a FRAMESET, or an OBJECT element.</i>"
+The <a href="https://www.w3.org/TR/DOM-Level-2-Events/events.html#Events-eventgroupings-htmlevents">DOM Level 2 Events specification</a></b> says: "<i>The load event occurs when the DOM implementation finishes loading all content within a document, all frames within a FRAMESET, or an OBJECT element.</i>"

 <!------------------------------------------------------------------------------------------------>
 <h3 id="ch3-3-4">3.3.4 Drawing Images from a Video Stream</h3>